soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 12-06 Tenant Obligation to Provide Information and Access.* ::

-(a) No tenant in a dwelling unit shall refuse or unreasonably fail to provide accurate and truthful information regarding the residency of children therein, or refuse, prevent or obstruct any inspection required by § 12-03(c) above.
+(a) No tenant in a dwelling unit shall refuse or unreasonably fail to provide accurate and truthful information regarding the residency of children therein, or refuse, prevent or obstruct any inspection required by 24 RCNY § 12-03(c) above.

 (b) A landlord who has been denied access to a dwelling unit for the purpose of installing window guards required by 24 RCNY Health Code § 131.15(a), shall write to the Department's Window Falls Prevention Program, 125 Worth Street, New York, New York 10013.
 Said statement shall specify the landlord's efforts to gain access and the circumstances of the denial thereof.